codytheking/IrLib/README.md

 This code was taken from [Arduino-IRremote](https://github.com/z3t0/Arduino-IRremote) (originally done by Ken Shirriff).
 All I did was take out the parts I didn't need for this project, whch slimmed down the code significantly.

-I used an Arduino UNO to program the microcontroller in the Arduino IDE.
+I used an Arduino UNO to program the microcontroller in the Arduino IDE (more info [here](https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard)).
 The folder irLib can be imported as a library in the Arduino IDE.

 See below for more information on the Roomba Virtual Wall project.